nurisnovh/nurisnovh/README.md

 - 👋 Hi, I’m @nurisnovh
-- 👀 I’m interested in Ethical Hacking
+- 👀 I’m interested in Ethical Hacking and Web Developer
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning Html and Css
-- 💞️ I’m looking to collaborate on Hacking
+- 💞️ I’m looking to collaborate on Hacking and Web Developer
 - 📫 How to reach me nurisnoah@gmail.com

 <!---